Irritable Bowel Syndrome IBS Ayurvedic Herbal Treatment

 Ayurveda explains signs and symptoms of IBS (Grahani in Ayurveda) based on Dosha dominance:

-1. Vataja Grahani: Abdominal pain, increased frequency of stools, altered bowel habit, distension of abdomen, flatus, headache, debility and chest pain etc.
+1. Vataja Grahani: Abdominal pain, increased frequency of stools, altered bowel habit, distension of abdomen, flatus, headache, debility chest pain, etc.

-3. Kaphaja Grahani: Stool mixed with mucus, a heaviness of abdomen, flatus, nausea, vomiting, a sensation of incomplete evacuation of the bowel, etc.
+3. Kaphaja Grahani: Stool mixed with mucus, heaviness of the abdomen, flatus, nausea, vomiting, a sensation of incomplete evacuation of the bowel, etc.

 Ayurvedic classical formulations and main herbs used for IBS are :